Paul de Monchaux: Fixing Memory at the Piper Gallery

 De Monchaux’s sculptures are minimal and elegant, yet often retain a sense of playfulness – their glittering or shiny smooth surfaces are so visually appealing that the viewer is tempted to touch.
 The occasion of De Monchaux’s works being brought into the gallery setting is an infrequent one and, for admirers of contemporary sculpture, the exhibition therefore presents a rare experience that should not be missed.

-Paul de Monchaux: Fixing Memory, Sculpture 1986-2013 is on at the Piper Gallery until 15th March 2013.
-For further information visit here here.
+Paul de Monchaux: Fixing Memory, Sculpture 1986-2013 is at the Piper Gallery until 15th March 2013.
+For further information visit the gallery’s website here.